 Always leave plenty of time to complete each leg of your journey.
 Remembering that you will be weighed down with luggage, and that airports are usually large crowded places with a number of stop points (luggage check-in ,immigration etc.) it is vital that you provide additional time to accommodate these possible obstacles.
 When waiting at the airport, try to relax your mind by reading a book or magazine, rather than getting wrapped up in any delays or crowds, which may begin to cause nervous energy released as stress.

 Dissipate excess energy by taking a brisk walk on the morning of the flight, and whilst at the airport prior to flying.
 Avoid alcohol as this will only disorientate and tire you further.
-Drink plenty of water the night before and during the day of flying to avoid dehydration.
+Drink plenty of water the night before and during the day of flying to avoid dehydration, you can also take a natural supplement such as Ashwagandha, that is known to help combat stress and anxiety.
 Take advantage of in-flight entertainment to distract your mind throughout the journey by listening to in-flight music or watching in-flight movies.

 Fear of flying